|Sei whale (Balaenoptera borealis)|

 The Futurismo guides had never seen a fin whale do a belly roll before!
 They said it was highly unusual for this species to behave like this.
 This particular fin whale was the last cetacean of our trip, and as such quite a special way to end.

-In keeping with recent tradition, we missed seeing the first blue whale (Balaenoptera musculus) of the season, found by Futurismo on the afternoon of our departure, whilst we were soaking up the rays by the hotel pool.
-Waiting to kick off to the airport for our return flight.
+In keeping with recent holiday tradition, we missed seeing the first blue whale (Balaenoptera musculus) of the season, found by Futurismo on the afternoon of our departure, whilst we were soaking up the rays by the hotel pool.
+Whilst we waited to kick off to the airport for our return flight.
 As we queued for check in I discovered the sighting whilst idly thumbing through Facebook.

 However, this did not depreciate our week's experience, and only heartened us that we had unfinished business with the Azores, and another good reason to return to this stunning island of Sao Miguel.